- Both employers and employees are responsible for job satisfaction.

 "The same way employees typically check in with bosses for a midyear and end-of-the-year review, they should check in with themselves," Salemi told Business News Daily.

-Salemi suggests that employees ask themselves questions such as these: "Am I satisfied working here?
+Salemi said employees should ask themselves some questions.
+For example, "Am I satisfied working here?
 At the end of the day, do I feel like I contribute to the organization?
 Do my contributions get recognized by both my boss and in my bank account?
 Do I get excited to come to work on Monday morning?"

-Burke suggests asking yourself what you like and dislike about your job.
+Miller Burke suggested asking yourself what you like and dislike about your job.
 Make a list and reflect on your feelings, especially when you're at work.
 If your answer includes words like "energized," "committed," "passionate," "interested" or "curious," you are probably fulfilled in the work you are doing.
-However, if your answer includes more negative words such as "exhausted," "overwhelmed" or "undervalued," then a career change might be in your future.
+However, if your answer includes negative words – such as "exhausted," "overwhelmed" or "undervalued" – perhaps you should pursue a new position or career.

-When you gather this valuable information and can recognize what and who makes you feel a specific way, it's time to determine if it's time for a new position, a new company or a complete career change.
+When you gather this valuable information and can recognize what and who makes you feel a specific way, you're ready to determine if it's time for a new position, a new company or a complete career change.

-If you are an employer and want to create a happy workplace, listen to your employees, said Moritz Kothe, CEO of kununu.
+To create a happy workplace, employers should listen to their employees, said Moritz Kothe, CEO of Kununu.

-"Every employee is going to be different, so a company needs to be open to hearing the feedback of its entire workforce and implement the realistic benefits and perks that will work best overall," said Kothe.
+"Every employee is going to be different, so a company needs to be open to hearing the feedback of its entire workforce and implement the realistic benefits and perks that will work best overall," Kothe said.